MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 In addition to the linguistic aspects in the article [Linguistic validation](linguistic-validation.md), ICR can discover other important issues that may not be apparent when reviewing translated text in isolation.

-Using [pseudolocalization](../methodology/pseudolocalization.md) can reveal many of these potential problems before you reach ICR.
+Using [pseudolocalization](../methodology/pseudolocalization.md) ("pseudo") can reveal many of these potential problems before you reach ICR.
 With pseudo, you don't need a target language expert and you review only once, not per-language.
 Using pseudo and fixing the issues before you perform ICR can help make your ICR more efficient.
 However, pseudolocalization is not a replacement for ICR.